tigyog/tigyog-cli/README.md

 $ tigyog publish my_course        # Push course content to TigYog.app and publish it
 ```

+## Publishing from git

+You might want to publish your course every time you push to a git repository.
+If you're using GitHub, you can use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for this:

+1. On your GitHub repository, [add a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+2. Name the secret `TY_SESSION` and copy the value from [your TigYog account page](https://tigyog.app/account).
+3. Add [a workflow file like this](https://github.com/tigyog/eigenwhat/blob/main/.github/workflows/publish.yml) to your repository.

 ## Planned features

 If you need any of these, or have any other problems,